ek-osnb/e25-tek2/06-dns/slides.md

     sudo apt-get update
     sudo apt-get install certbot python3-certbot-nginx
     ```
-2. Obtain an SSL certificate for your domain:
+2. Obtain an TLS certificate for your domain:
     ```bash
     sudo certbot --nginx -d yourdomain.com -d www.yourdomain.com
     ```
 3. Follow the prompts to complete the certificate installation.
-4. Certbot will automatically configure Nginx to use the new SSL certificate.
+4. Certbot will automatically configure Nginx to use the new TLS certificate.

 **Replace `yourdomain.com` with your actual domain name.**

 ---

-# Exercise: Setting up SSL with Let's Encrypt
+# Exercise: Setting up TLS with Let's Encrypt

 ---